 In light of topoisomerase II's role in the process of dosage compensation in Drosophila melanogaster, as well as topoisomerase I's ability to relieve transcription induced negative torsional strain, a role for topoisomerase I in Drosophila dosage compensation warranted investigation.
 However, based on the results of both the dosage compensation plasmid model and qRT-PCR of endogenous genes, topoisomerase I does not seem to play a role in the mechanism of dosage compensation beyond the role that it likely plays in general transcription.
-Surprisingly, topoisomerase I's association with components of the MSL complex.
+Surprisingly, topoisomerase I's association with components of the MSL complex mirrors that of topoisomerase II's RNA-dependant association with components of the MSL complex.
 Therefore, the significance of topoisomerase I's association with MLE and MSL3 remains to be investigated.